Onelinerhub/onelinerhub/rust/rust-httml-json-client-example.md

-# Rust HTTML JSON client example
+# Rust HTTP JSON client example
 // plain

 A Rust HTTP JSON client example is a program that uses the Rust programming language to send an HTTP request and receive a JSON response.